Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Kin Kora - Sun Valley's median income among taxpayers was $60,367 in the financial year ending June 2022.
-The average income stood at $74,623 during this period.
-In comparison, the median and average incomes for Rest of Qld were $50,780 and $64,844 respectively.
-Based on a Wage Price Index growth rate of 13.99% from financial year 2022 to September 2025, estimated current figures would be approximately $68,812 (median) and $85,063 (average).
-According to the Australian Bureau of Statistics Census data for 2021, household, family, and personal incomes in Kin Kora - Sun Valley ranked modestly, between the 46th and 51st percentiles.
-Income brackets indicated that the largest segment comprised 34.8% earning $1,500 to $2,999 weekly (1,248 residents), consistent with broader trends across regional levels showing 31.7% in the same category.
-After housing costs, 86.5% of income remained for other expenses.
+Kin Kora - Sun Valley SA2's median income among taxpayers was $60,367 and average income stood at $74,623 in financial year 2022, according to ATO data aggregated by AreaSearch.
+This compares to figures for Rest of Qld of $50,780 and $64,844 respectively.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $68,812 (median) and $85,063 (average) as of September 2025.
+According to 2021 Census figures, household, family and personal incomes in Kin Kora - Sun Valley rank modestly, between the 46th and 51st percentiles.
+Income brackets indicate that the largest segment comprises 34.8% earning $1,500 - 2,999 weekly (1,248 residents), consistent with broader trends across regional levels showing 31.7% in the same category.
+After housing, 86.5% of income remains for other expenses.

 Frequently Asked Questions - Income